maxamillion/maxamillion.sh/posts/scale15x.rst

 which highlights features beyond just the core distribution that are tailor made to specific users and potential users.
 We just need to continue to show up to user groups, MeetUps, and conferences with good representation to help spread the word.
-On that note, a massive thanks to the amazing `Fedora Ambassador`_.
+On that note, a massive thanks to the amazing `Fedora Ambassadors`_.
 I'd also like to find a good way to get the message out to more users of various online and programming communities, something similar to `Fedora Loves Python`_ but for various `Special Interest Groups`_ within Fedora.
 Just food for thought.